 Slice the Hawaiian rolls in half, like hamburger buns but keeping them connected. removing the top and placing it to the side.
 Place the bottom half on the parchment lined baking sheet.

-Add the ranch dressing and the ranch seasoning mix into the chicken and mix until coated.
-Layer the chicken evenly over the bottom of the bread.
+Layer the ranch chicken evenly over the bottom of the bread.

 7. Add Bacon and Cheese